-Car runs into carnival revelers in Belgium, killing 6
+Car runs into Carnival revelers in Belgium, killing 6

 The prosecutor’s office also denied media reports that the crash may have been caused by a car that was being chased by police.

-King Philippe and Prime Minister Alexander De Croo were expected in Strépy-Bracquegnies later Sunday to express support for the families and victims.
+King Philippe and Prime Minister Alexander De Croo were expected to visit Strépy-Bracquegnies later Sunday to express support for the families of the dead and those injured.

-Carnival is extremely popular in the area and the nearby version in Binche has even been declared UNESCO Intangible Cultural Heritage.
+Carnival is extremely popular in the area.
+Carnival festivities in nearby Binche have even been declared a UNESCO Intangible Cultural Heritage.